Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 }
 ```

+When this limit is exceeded, we force-merge the most similar partitions (those with closest abstract values).
+This trades precision for performance, but ensures the analysis remains tractable.

+With these management strategies in place, let's see path-sensitive analysis in action.

-== Concrete Example: Temperature Controller <sec-temperature-example>
+== Complete Example: Temperature Controller Analysis

-Let's analyze a realistic embedded system to see path-sensitivity in action.
+Let's apply everything we've learned to a realistic embedded system.
 Consider a temperature controller with safety-critical bounds:

 ```rust